briankiragu/projectr/README.md

 > [!CAUTION]
 > There are steps labelled as **[Recommended]**.
 These can be skipped.
 However,
-> following them will **ignificantly** improve your developer experience and we
+> following them will **significantly** improve your developer experience
-> highly recommend following them.
+> and we highly recommend following them.

 ## Prerequisites